HawkEye 360: History

-In April 2019, it released the first product - RFGeo, whose purpose is to identify and locate RF signals so customers can then view and analyze data.
+In April 2019, it released its first product, RFGeo, whose purpose was to identify and locate RF signals so customers can then view and analyze data.
+In August 2019, the company announced a $70 million series B financing round.

-In October 2019, HawkEye 360 expanded the company's signal waveform library to include ultra-high frequency (UHF) band and L band frequencies, as well as an update to RFGeo.
-The company's signal expansion into the UHF band enables monitoring of push-to-talk radios, which have the potential to aid the discovery of cross-border smuggling operations and poaching.
-The update to RFGeo includes a process to extract vessels' MMSI identifiers embedded into their channel 70 broadcasts.
-Once this happens, a specific vessel can be matched to its broadcast, enabling by emitter tracking of objects.
-The RFGeo update also includes a catalog of previously collected RF Geo data, so customers can order and access archived data.
+In October 2019, HawkEye 360 expanded the company's signal waveform library to include ultra-high frequency (UHF) band and L band frequencies, and an update to RFGeo.
+The company's signal expansion into the UHF band enabled monitoring of push-to-talk radios, which could aid discovery of cross-border smuggling operations and poaching.
+The update to RFGeo includes a process to extract vessels' MMSI identifiers to match it to its specific broadcasts.
+The RFGeo update also includes a catalog of previously collected RF Geo data so customers can order and access archived data.

 In December 2019, the National Reconnaissance Office (NRO) granted HawkEye 360 a contract to explore combining commercial RF capabilities into NRO's geospatial intelligence architecture.
 Also in 2019, the U.S. Federal Communications Commission (FCC) approved a license allowing HawkEye 360 to eventually launch up to 80 incremental satellites for the eventual steady-state operation of a 15-cluster constellation.

 In 2020, the National Air and Space Museum added a full-size model of one of HawkEye 360's Pathfinder satellites to display in their museum as part of an upcoming exhibit detailing the story of the space age.

-In July, HawkEye 360 reported their second cluster of satellites has successfully completed their environmental testing: one of the last technical milestones before the second cluster for launch, which was launched on Spaceflight ride-share mission on 24 January 2021 aboard a SpaceX Falcon 9.
+In 2021, the company launched its second and third satellite clusters as well as announcing raising $55 million in a series C financing round and $145 million in a series D financing round.

+In 2022, the company launched its fourth and fifth satellite clusters and opened a manufacturing facility to enable constructing satellites in-house.

+In 2023, the company launched its sixth and seventh satellite clusters, as well as raising $68 million in a series D-1 funding round.
+The series D-1 funding round included an investment from and strategic agreement with defense contractor Lockheed Martin.
+As of October 2023, HawkEye 360's total capital raised was $378 million.

+In December 2023, HawkEye 360 acquired Maxar Intelligence's RF Solutions business unit (formerly Aurora Insight) for an undisclosed amount.

-HawkEye 360 has plans to execute and maintain a 30-satellite constellation, and the company is scheduled to launch new clusters once a quarter starting in early 2021.
+HawkEye 360 has plans to execute and maintain a 30-satellite constellation, and the company has launched a total of ten clusters to-date.
+UTIAS SFL has supported the development of all ten clusters, with some clusters built directly by SFL and others built in-house by HawkEye 360 with SFL providing technical support.

+On 4 May 2025, the US Defense Security Cooperation Agency approved a Foreign Military Sales to India for the sale of the sale of HawkEye 360 technology to enhance its maritime domain awareness in the Indo-Pacific.
+The sale, worth $131 million, includes SeaVision software and other operational support including training.